The Top 5 Amenities to Ask About When Shopping for Assisted Living

-If your older adult is considering a move to assisted living, it’s important to find a place that suits their personality and lifestyle.
+If an older adult is considering a move to assisted living, it’s essential to find a place that suits their personality and lifestyle.
 Seniorly shares tips about what today’s assisted living communities can offer.
 Find out about bringing a pet, access to technology, independent living, and more.

 Today’s assisted living communities are more dynamic, accommodating, and high-tech than you realize.
 Read on to discover the top 5 things you never knew about assisted living.

 Today’s assisted living experience is all about the resident.
-The psychological and emotional benefits of interacting with pets are widely recognized, and many communities are now incorporating pet therapy into their care programs, as well as encouraging residents to bring their furry friends along.
+The psychological and emotional benefits of interacting with pets are widely recognized, and many communities are now incorporating pet therapy into their care programs and encouraging residents to bring their furry friends along.

-Assisted living communities welcome pets of all types including cats, dogs, birds and fish!
-To learn more about the pet policies at a particular community, visit their website or simply call the front desk.
+Assisted living communities welcome pets of all types, including cats, dogs, birds, and fish!
+To learn more about a community’s pet policies, visit their website or call the front desk.

 Hint: Make sure to ask about weight limits and breed restrictions for dogs.